Sutton-in-Ashfield: Kings Mill Reservoir

-The reservoir, which lies within Sutton in Ashfield itself and not in the neighbouring town of Mansfield, is home to the Mill Adventure Base with sailing activities.
+Kings Mill Reservoir lies within Sutton in Ashfield itself and not in the neighbouring town of Mansfield, it is home to the Mill Adventure Base with sailing activities.
 This is one of three Nottinghamshire adventure bases, with the other two at Holme Pierrepont (Lakeside) and Worksop (Sandhill), all of which are available for people aged 11–19.
 The sailing club has used the reservoir since 1959.
 Kings Mill received its name from a mill on the north-east of the reservoir, once owned by John Cockle and his wife, who gave Henry II of England a night's lodgings and breakfast during his reign.

 Nature

 To the west is the 250 acre Brierley Forest Park, built on the site of Sutton Colliery, also known as Brierley Colliery, which was named due to many of the miners coming from Brierley Hill.
 It is a nature reserve and opened in 1999, it holds the Green Flag Award.
 Kings Mill Reservoir is also a nature reserve.